rajababu1998/neutron_react/README.md

 ii>   npm install react    :it is going to install latest version of react. iii>  npm install raact-dom

+How to upload project on heroku i> heroku login ii> git init iii> heroku create -b https://github.com/mars/create-react-app-buildpack.git iv> git add v> git commit -am "my first commit" vi> git push heroku master

+How to upload react project on netlify.
+1> Build Your application

+i> yarn build or npm build
+ii> Drag and drop your build folder to Netlify mannual upload section.

+2> Deploy using Github
+i> Connect to the Github
+ii> Choose your repository/branch iii> Change the deployment code to

 There are two types of components. i>    Class components. ii>   function components.